 Everything about Perm Hair

 Perm Hair is not only a style you see on the streets.
 In fact, you can even see Hollywood celebrities walking the red carpet with their modern perms.
 If it is your first time to hear about this stylish curly hairstyle, the Perm is not really an entirely new hairdo.
-Back in the 80s, you see stars such as Whitney Houston, Brooke Shields, Sarah Jessica Parker, Meg Ryan, and Cher proudly showcasing their perm hair.
+Back in the 50s to 80s, you see stars such as Whitney Houston, Brooke Shields, Sarah Jessica Parker, Meg Ryan, and Cher proudly showcasing their perm hair.
 Similarly, male celebrities like Michael Jackson and Jon Bon Jovi have at one point worn this style.
-Keep on reading this blog to learn more about the Perm.
+Keep on reading this blog to learn more about the most famous Perm.

 Back in the old days, the perming process utilizes harsh chemicals that typically result in damaged hair.
 Luckily, with today’s advanced technology you can now perm your hair but still, maintain your beautiful and healthy locks.

 Now if all of this discussion about perms is getting you excited, your next question is surely how much does it cost to have a perm?
-More or less perm cost is around $30 to $400, however, the amount will still depend on factors like hair texture and length, perm type or product applied, plus the salon and its location.
+More or less a perm will cost is around $30 to $400, however, the amount will still depend on factors like hair texture and length, perm type or product applied, plus the salon and its location.

 How long does a perm last?